Mulumba Mukendi

-Mulumba Calvin Mukendi (born 27 May 1985) is a former football striker from DR Congo.
+Mulumba Calvin Mukendi (born 27 May 1985) is a former professional footballer from DR Congo who played as a forward.

 Career

 MFK Ružomberok

 In July 2012, Mukendi joined Slovak club Ružomberok on a two-year contract.
 He made his debut for Ružomberok against Tatran Prešov on 4 August 2012.

 Volga Nizhny Novgorod

 In June 2013, Mukendi joined the Russian club Volga Nizhny Novgorod.

 FC VSS Košice

 On 17 February 2016, he signed a contract with VSS Košice.